thejsway/thejsway/manuscript/chapter02.md

 console.log("Variable f contains the value " + f);
 ```

 JavaScript is extremely tolerant in terms of type conversion.
 However, sometimes conversion isn't possible.
-If a number fails to convert, you'll get the result `NaN` (*Not a Number*).
+If a value fails to convert into a number, you'll get the result `NaN` (*Not a Number*).

 ```js
 const g = "five" * 2;